plops/cl-cpp-generator2/example/154_stm32/article.md

 - can i use the dac at 15MHz to mix the signal down into the bandwidth of the ADC? i guess not because it is not performing a multiplication.
-  - maybe the timer controlled multiplexer mode can be used for that.
+  - maybe the timer controlled multiplexer mode can be used for that. how fast can the input be switched?

+# Dac [6]

+- 8 or 12 bit
+- 1Msps (external) or 15Msps (internal, i think it can be routed out using OPAMP)
+- buffered (only for external pin with slow dac) on non-buffered
+- sample and hold (can hold static value in stop mode for low-power)
+- two converters in one DAC module
+- can generate noise